 - In the YouTube “Notes” section, please include the Title, Composer, and Larger Work (if applicable).

 - YouTube Channel Titles & Images must NOT reveal Teacher, School, or Studio affiliations.

 - In the application, provide the web link/address for each video that corresponds to the appropriate repertoire selection – either 3, 4, or 5 total selections, depending on your audition category.

 - Please double check the links you provide for each video before submitting your application.

 The following video problems would make them invalid.

-- Videos revealing the teacher’s identity, the region of the singer, or the school they attend.
+- Videos revealing the teacher’s identity, school, or studio affiliation.